iridakos/stup/README.md

 - `<repository-name>`: the name of the repository whose description will be set.
 If you ommit this options, you will change the description of your default repository.
 - `<repository-description>`: the description to set

-### Showing your repositories
+### List your repositories

-To see all your repositories use the `order-repositories` command as show below:
+To see all your repositories use the `order-repositories` command as shown below:

 ```bash
 $ stup show-repositories